Modified Urca neutrino emissivity at finite temperature: Methods

 We then write the nucleon propagators as

-with $t_x$ the third component of isospin with the convention that for neutrons $t_n=+1$ and for protons $t_p=-1$, $k$ is the four-momentum of the nucleon, $\mathbb{1}_2$ is the two dimensional identity matrix.
-In the mean field approximation, the nucleon propagator for each isospin assumes the form of a free one,
+with $t_x$ the third component of isospin with the convention that for neutrons $t_n=+1$ and for protons $t_p=-1$, $k$ is the four-momentum of the nucleon, $\mathbb{1}_2$ is the two-dimensional identity matrix.
+In the mean-field approximation, the nucleon propagator for each isospin assumes the form of a free one,

 with the particle energies denoted as $\mathscr{E}_{\vec{k};x}$ given by